delarta/delarta-chatroom-app/README.md

 # chat-app

-This is Simple Chat App built using Reactjs Framework and Firebase Firestore
+This is Simple Chat App built using ReactJS as front-end framework, Firebase Firestore as backend, and Semantic ui as styling